carpentries/maintainer-onboarding/episodes/02-skills.md

 > ## Initial Thoughts (5 min)
 > What is something new you learned from the readings?
 If you didn't learn something new,
-> what is an idea that you found compelling or hope to implement as a Maintainer?
+> what is an idea that you found compelling, hope to implement, or already use as a Maintainer?
 {: .challenge}

 ## Interacting with Other Contributors